seattleflu/id3c/README.md

 ### Starting the server

-The commands `pipenv run python -m seattleflu.api` or `pipenv run flask run` will run the application's __development__ server.
+The commands `pipenv run python -m id3c.api` or `pipenv run flask run` will run the application's __development__ server.
 To provide database connection details while starting the development server, run the command `PGDATABASE=DB_NAME pipenv run flask run`, substituting `DB_NAME` with the name